SciML/SciMLExpectations.jl/docs/src/tutorials/gpu_bayesian.md

 ```

 Now we need to use the `expectation` call, where we need to provide our initial
-condition and parameters as probability distirbutions.
+condition and parameters as probability distributions.
 For this case, we will use
 the same constant `u0` as before.
 But, let's turn our Bayesian MCMC chains into
 distributions through [kernel density estimation](https://github.com/JuliaStats/KernelDensity.jl)
 (the plots of the distribution above are just KDE plots!).